 Lurie Children's Gene and Cellular Medicine Program is committed to advancing treatment of conditions that are amenable to gene and cell-based therapy.

-Our clinical researchers, infusion center experts and other clinical and research teams work together to ensure a seamless continuum of care for our pediatric patients and their families.
+Our program looks to bring hope to patients who live with various blood disorders, neurogenerative conditions, and other genetic disorders.
+Our integrated team of clinical researchers, infusion center experts, and other healthcare professionals collaborates to provide a seamless continuum of care for our pediatric patients and their families.

 Background